-Nothing beats learning in person—nothing.
-Many online learning options exist and fulfill an important need (as we hope skilstak.io will for many) but these learning methods will never match learning side-by-side from an experienced mentor.
+Nothing beats learning in person — nothing.
+Many online learning options exist and fulfill an important need — as I hope skilstak.io will for many — but these learning methods will never match learning side-by-side from an experienced mentor.
 Humans have learned best this way for thousands of years.

 Though science has a tough time pinning down the physical phenomena associated with the effect of people learning being in the same room we have enough anecdotal evidence to prove to us that there is definitely something going on that does not happen when the same people use video, text, voice, or email.
 We believe this directly affects the learning process.